artilatw/docs/matrix800/software_guide.md

 apt full-upgrade          # Upgrade with automatic dependency handling
 ```

+> [!TIP]
+> Most commands require root privileges.
+Use sudo if not logged in as root.

 ## 8. Using SD Card

-The Matrix-800 includes a built-in microSD card slot for optional storage expansion.
+The Matrix-800 includes a built-in microSD card slot for storage expansion and it detects inserted cards automatically.
+The SD card must be properly formatted with a supported filesystem like FAT32 or ext4 before mounting.
-> [!NOTE]
-> The system detects inserted cards automatically.

-**Check for the SD card device after insertion:**
+### Check for the SD card device after insertion

 ```console
 root@matrix800:~# lsblk
 NAME         MAJ:MIN RM  SIZE RO TYPE MOUNTPOINTS